-United States Consul General Teddy Taylor today visited the Nelson Mandela Bay Business Chamber to have a round table discussion with interested local businesses on “Deepening the U.S – South Africa Economic Relationship”.
+United States Consul General Teddy Taylor on Monday visited the Nelson Mandela Bay Business Chamber to have a round table discussion with interested local businesses on “Deepening the U.S – South Africa Economic Relationship”.

 He encouraged the Nelson Mandela Bay businesses to leverage off the mutually beneficial trade relationship between the two countries.

 $21 billion (R300 billion) of goods and services characterise these trade relations, and are balanced between exports and imports.

 His advice to the businesses that attended the round table discussion, and operate in the automotive and agricultural sectors of Nelson Mandela Bay, was to focus on one state and gradually penetrate the American market with a staged approach of introducing their Eastern Cape goods and services.

 He acknowledged the challenge of growth of less than 1% in South Africa, but said that South Africa was still the key to Sub-Saharan prosperity into the future.
 In particular he commended the sophisticated financial services and legal sector of the country.

 “Success in South Africa is vital to the success of Africa,” Taylor said.

 Nelson Mandela Bay Business Chamber CEO Kevin Hustler said the Business Chamber was privileged to receive a visit from Taylor, who has become a friend of the city over the years.

 Taylor has been in South Africa since 2014, when he took up the position as US Consul General.
 He has over 30 years of diplomatic experience across countries in Europe, Africa and the East.